Coccidioidomycosis is a fungal infection caused by the endemic fungus Coccidioides species.

-Most symptomatic coccidioidal infections are mild to severe episodes of pneumonia caused by Coccidioides species.
+Most symptomatic coccidioidal infections are mild to severe episodes of pneumonia.

 Extrapulmonary infection in sites such as skin, soft tissue, or skeletal or central nervous system occurs infrequently.

-Common symptoms include fever, headache, dry cough, myalgia, and arthralgia, and may be accompanied by a rash.
+Common symptoms include fever, headache, dry cough, shortness of breath, inspiratory chest pain, myalgia, and arthralgia, and may be accompanied by a rash.

 Treatment ranges from close observation without medical treatment in mild cases, to medical therapy, primarily with azole antifungals in more severe episodes.